 Team A throws the jack.
 The player says “Hmmm.
 What do you think?
 Too long?”
-Team B says “Looks good to me.”
+The captain of Team B says “Looks good to me.”
 Team A points the first boule.
 It is very good.
 Team B begins to think that the jack may be long after all.
-Can team B challenge the jack?
+Can team B still challenge the jack?

-To verbally accept the jack and then turn around and challenge it strikes some players as gamesmanship at best and poor sportsmanship at worst.
-And in a friendly game that would be true.
-But in an organized competition (in petanque, as in all sports), a certain amount of gamesmanship is part of the game.
-Accept it.
+To verbally accept the jack and then challenge it strikes some players as gamesmanship or even poor sportsmanship.
+That might be true in friendly play, but it is not illegal— no FIPJP rule is being broken.
 Don’t let it distract you.
 Stay calm and carry on.

 Q2: Can team A challenge the jack AFTER throwing the first boule?